 We were torn on what we should do – is THIS location worth getting caught at?
 Should we cut our losses?

 The final decision, we explore it in two waves.

 Wave 1 – I run in solo and shoot my photos fast and handheld, I am to be in and out within 5 mins, 10 mins tops, just pictures and no video.
-If a truck pulls in, Chris or RiddimRyder will text me, I will zip out of the door and hide/haul ass back to the car.
+If a truck pulls in, RiddimRyder will text me, I will zip out of the door and hide/haul ass back to the car.